maxidea1024/unleash/website/docs/using-unleash/deploy/getting-started.md

 title: Getting Started
 ---

-> This section only applies if you plan to self-host Unleash.
+> This section only applies if you plan to self-host Ganpa.
 If you are looking for our hosted solution you should head over to [www.getunleash.io](https://www.getunleash.io/plans)

 ## Requirements {#requirements}